top of page

 Transportation: There are taxis that operate between all the villages, so it’s easy to return by taxi to the starting point and take the rental car each day or shorten the route (as we did twice).
 The accommodations can help you arrange a taxi.
 (Taxi fares range between 10 to 25 euros, depending on the distance.)

-Route Difficulty: The route is about 75 km long with approximately 3400 meters of cumulative ascent (on average, you walk 15 km and ascend about 700 meters per day).
+Route Difficulty: The Greece multi-day hike is about 75 km long with approximately 3400 meters of cumulative ascent (on average, you walk 15 km and ascend about 700 meters per day).
 Even without heavy backpacks, the route is not easy.
 To clarify, the route is not technical and does not involve boulders, ladders, or pegs; overall, the terrain is very comfortable to walk on, well-marked, and clean.
 However, if you carry all your gear on your back (as we did), the difficulty increases.

 Accommodation: In the villages, you can stay in guest-houses/rooms/hotels, which usually include breakfast.
 The wake-up time is relatively late, breakfast is from 7:30 to 9:00 AM, and then you set out.
 We booked all the places in advance through Booking or Airbnb.
 (In some places, you can save the commission and book directly.)
 I will provide daily details about where we stayed.
 All accommodations provide towels, shampoo, and soap.
 We stayed in simple (but good) guesthouses, but for those wanting more comfort, there are also spa hotels in some villages.